gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

         <td><b><a href="#apidefinitionspecpageskey">pages</a></b></td>
         <td>map[string]object</td>
         <td>
-          A map of unique page identifiers to pages Keys uniquely identify pages and are used to keep them in sync with APIM when using a management context.
-This means that renaming a key is a the same as deleting the previous page associated to that key, and generating a new one, holding a new ID in APIM.<br/>
+          A map of pages objects.

+Keys uniquely identify pages and are used to keep them in sync with APIM when using a management context.

+Renaming a key is the equivalent of deleting the page and recreating it holding a new ID in APIM.<br/>
         </td>
         <td>false</td>
       </tr><tr>